-Applicants with degrees are eligible and encouraged to apply to our Doctor of Pharmacy Weekend Program.
+Applicants already with bachelor's degrees are eligible and encouraged to apply to our Online Pharm.D.

 Scholarships are extended through the sixth year of study to substantially lower the tuition cost of a School of Pharmacy education.
 Approximately 93 percent of students receive some type of academic scholarship; the average scholarship for transfer students is $14,000 annually (2017-18) and based upon academic record.
 Students can also qualify for a $4,000 room award if they live in campus housing.

 Students can take advantage of the School of Pharmacy's transfer articulation agreements which allow qualified students a seamless transition and a reserved seat in the first year of the Professional Pharmacy Program.
 The following institutions have an articulation agreement with the School of Pharmacy:

 - Gannon University